 The setting here is stunning-rich red soil, misty mountains and antelope (very tame indeed here) grazing on jade green pasture in the foreground.
 The lofty pillar aloes are bearing sunny yellow flowers, beloved of sunny yellow birds.
 Today, I’m off on a tour to learn something about the country.

-Guide, Sifosi, outlines the programme, which includes an overview of the kings and queens’ palaces (we’re not allowed close up) and parliament at Lobamba, other government buildings at Mbabane, a cultural village, a cultural show and a waterfall.
+Guide, Sifosi, outlines the programme, which includes an overview of the kings and queen of eSwatini's palaces (we’re not allowed close up) and parliament at Lobamba, other government buildings at Mbabane, a cultural village, a cultural show and a waterfall.
 It ends in a glass factory, so I can do some shopping.
 ‘It’s all entirely flexible’, he finishes.

 ‘I’m not keen on shopping’, I begin, but he decrees that we’re going anyway, so I don’t bother to suggest excluding the cultural show too, or dare to inquire what his definition of flexible is.

 The cultural show is almost exactly the same as the last one, except that I can see it better, because it’s daytime.
 And the cultural village is almost exactly the same as the one I’m actually staying in, except that the doors are even lower, to keep animals and other enemies out.
 It's said to be 'a replica mid-19th Century Swazi village, constructed using authentic materials and techniques. set against the scenic backdrop of Nyonyane mountain', The commentary is amusing, if highly chauvinistic.
 Women on the left, men on the right.
 And the scenery is very nice.

 Food in eSwatini